iPad 8 LTE Battery Replacement

 Step 44

-- Grab your trusty spudger and gently lift up that vibration isolator hanging out below the SIM card reader.
-It’s time for it to come out and play!
+- Grab the flat end of your spudger and carefully lift up the vibration isolator sitting just below the SIM card reader—take it nice and slow!

 Tools Used